SimpleBinary/GWN/README.md

 # GWN
 GWN is a functional programming language that will solve all of your problems in life, guaranteed.
 Think Python with purity and Haskell without hardness.
+Quick writing time and Compiled.

 ```php
 # FizzBuzz from 1 to 100